What time is Doctor Who on TV?

 When is Doctor Who coming back to TV, and what time is it on?

-The next episode of Doctor Who, Pete McTighe’s Kerblam!, will air on Sunday 18th November on BBC1 at 6.30pm, the earliest time yet for an episode this year.
+The next episode of Doctor Who, Joy Wilkinson’s The Witchfinders, will air on Sunday 25th November on BBC1 at 6.30pm, the same time as the previous week’s episode.

-The episode will see the Tardis team travel to a mysterious moon to investigate an intergalactic delivery company, which may be hiding a terrible secret.
-The episode guest stars Julie Hesmondhalgh and Lee Mack.
+The episode will see the Tardis team travel to 17th-century Lancashire and become embroiled in a local witch hunt, which only gets more heated when King James I turns up…

 Why isn’t the series still on Saturdays?